dotnet/spark/docs/deploy-worker-udf-binaries.md

 </table>

 ### 2. Parameter Options
-Once the spark application is bundled, you can launch it using `spark-submit`.
-The following table shows some of the commonly used options.
+Once the Spark application is [bundled](https://spark.apache.org/docs/latest/submitting-applications.html#bundling-your-applications-dependencies), you can launch it using `spark-submit`.
+The following table shows some of the commonly used options:

 <table>
   <tr>